These are just a few of the videos that are on our site.

-Take a peek at this video and see what they can do.
+Take a peek at this video and see what they can do right after birth.

 Let's also acknowledge that not all parents can do the breast crawl with their baby immediately after birth.
 There certainly are many reasons for this, including a medical emergency for the baby or mom or both.

-Some hospitals or midwives just aren’t as accommodating of the breast crawl as it can take some time, but it can't hurt to ask as this is changing.
+Some hospitals or midwives just aren’t as accommodating of the breast crawl as it can take some time, but it can't hurt to ask.

 Bonus tip: Babies have this reflex for weeks after birth so you can practice when you are home or when you have some support to do so in the hospital.